Airport Art Gallery

 View Map

-Palm Beach International Airport (PBI), in partnership with Palm Beach County Art in Public Places, invites you to the new “Bloom Where You Are Planted” exhibition which runs through October 30, 2024.
-The exhibition’s featured photographs, paintings, fabric collage and mixed media works were selected by a Selection Panel including members of Palm Beach County’s Public Art Committee and a representative from PBI.
+Palm Beach International Airport, in partnership with Palm Beach County Art in Public Places, invites you to “Rooted Connection” exhibition which runs through May 7, 2026.
+The exhibition’s featured photographs, paintings, collage and mixed media works were selected by a Selection Panel including members of Palm Beach County’s Public Art Committee and a representative from PBI.
 Elayna Toby Singer, Palm Beach County Art in Public Places Administrator is the PBI Art Gallery’s Curator.
+The show features works by 15 artists who call the Palm Beaches home.
+Rooted Connection explores the deep ties between people, the land and the living world around us.
+This collection of works sparks contemplation on the relationships that nurture our sense of belonging and place.
+Centrally located on level 2 in the atrium near the putting green, the PBI Art Gallery’s pre-security location encourages passengers and locals to stop by to discover unique artistic expressions by locally and internationally renowned artists.

 PBIA Gallery Paintings